2025–26 Robert Morris Colonials men's ice hockey season

-The 2025–26 Robert Morris Colonials men's ice hockey season will be the 20th season of play for the program and the 2nd in Atlantic Hockey America.
-The Colonials will represent Robert Morris University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Clearview Arena and be coached by Derek Schooley in his 20th season.
+The 2025–26 Robert Morris Colonials men's ice hockey season was the 20th season of play for the program and the 2nd in Atlantic Hockey America.
+The Colonials represented Robert Morris University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Clearview Arena and were coached by Derek Schooley in his 20th season.